spine-tools/Spine-Toolbox/docs/source/SpineTutorialA5CaseStudy.rst

 #.
 Type ‘Import Model’ as the name of the specification.
 Save the specification by
    using **Ctrl+S** and close the window.
 #.
 Drag the newly created Import Model Importer item icon |importer_icon| from the tool bar and
    drop it into the *Design View*.
-This will open the Add Importer dialog.
+This will open the Add Importer dialogue.
 Type in ‘Import Model’ and click on **Ok**.

    .. note:: Each item in the *Design view* is equipped with three *connectors*